yuxuan-lou/Colossal-AI-tutorials/step-by-step-en-multigpu-code.md

 #### Count number of parameters

-You can count model parameters on different pipeline stages.
+You can count model parameters on different pipeline stages easily.

 ```
 # count number of parameters